curityio/react-native-haapi-example/README.md

 - The [React Native HAAPI Code Example](https://curity.io/resources/learn/react-native-haapi/) provides an overview of the code example's behaviors.
 - The [ngrok tutorials](https://curity.io/resources/learn/mobile-setup-ngrok/) explain how to use an internet URL and [view HAAPI messages](https://curity.io/resources/learn/expose-local-curity-ngrok/#ngrok-inspection-and-status).
 - The [Configure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial explains the technical setup when using passkeys.
-- The [Implementing HAAPI Attestation Fallback](https://curity.io/resources/learn/implementing-haapi-fallback/) explains some extra steps if you need to deal with non-compliant Android devices.
+- The [Implementing HAAPI Attestation Fallback](https://curity.io/resources/learn/implementing-haapi-fallback/) explains how to manage non-compliant Android devices.

 ## More information